Richardinho/richardUtils/README.md

 `on()` is called on a proxy object and is passed the name of the event to listen to, the handler function that will run when that event occurs, and a context which will provide the value of 'this' within the handler function.
 When the above code runs, the text
 'this is bar' will be printed to the console.
-Handler might do something more interesting such as rendering  a view in response to model changes.

 Listeners also listen to changes occurring on descendant nodes.
 The code:  `pojso.vehicles.cars.bugatti = "a new bugatti";`  would also result in the handler listening to change events on the root node being called.

 #####custom events
 Change events are fired automatically when a property is updated.
 It is also possible to manually trigger events on an object.
-There are 3 distinct ways of triggering and event on an object. the basic command `trigger()` triggers an event on an object and only on that object.
+There are 3 distinct ways of triggering an event on an object. the basic command `trigger()` triggers an event on - and only on - that object.
 Only listeners for that event directly registered on that object will be called.
 Calling `fire()` will trigger an event on that object, but the event will 'bubble up' to all parent objects and called registered listeners on those.
 Finally, `broadcast()` will trigger an event on an object and all descendent objects.